 44. The trustees' report, the scheme report and the investment report do not form part of the audited financial statements.
-However, as they will form part of the same document, auditors refer to SAS 160 "Other information in documents containing audited financial statements" concerning their responsibilities in this area
+However, as they will form part of the same document, auditors referthe auditor refers to SAS 160 "HKSA 720 "The Auditor's Responsibilities Relating to Other information in documents containing audited financial statements Documents Containing Audited Financial Statements" concerning their the auditor's responsibilities in this area.